 Alcohol and Substance Abuse

-This policy statement on illegal drugs in the workplace is designed to address The Boston Architectural College's concerns about drug and alcohol abuse, and to ensure that the BAC staff, temporary employees, faculty, administrators and students comply with the Drug Free Schools and Communities Act Amendments of 1989 and the Drug Free Workplace Act of 1988.
+This policy statement on illegal drugs in the workplace is designed to address The Boston Architectural College's concerns about the harmful impact of drug and alcohol abuse in the workplace, and to ensure that the BAC staff, temporary employees, faculty, administrators and students comply with the applicable law.

 - Events the BAC hosts at which alcoholic beverages are to be served must not be advertised in such a way as to place emphasis on alcohol.

 - No person under the legal drinking age of 21 shall be served alcoholic beverages at the BAC, nor at any events hosted by the College.

-- It shall be the responsibility of the licensee (individual or group) sponsoring the activity or service at or through which alcoholic beverages are served to ensure that all participants possess proper identification (e.g., driver's licenses with photographs) verifying that they are of legal age.
+- It shall be the responsibility of the individual or group sponsoring an activity or service at or through which alcoholic beverages are served to ensure that all participants possess proper identification (e.g., driver's licenses with photographs) verifying that they are of legal age.

-- Alcoholic beverages may not be taken from an area in which an event/service is approved for the distribution/consumption of alcoholic beverages to an area, which is not so approved for.
+- Alcoholic beverages may not be taken from an area in which an event/service is approved for the distribution/consumption of alcoholic beverages to an area, which is not so approved.